-Note 1: The equipment continues to process AIS targets when the AIS feature is deactivated.
-When the AIS is activated again, symbols are immediately displayed.
+Note 1: The equipment continues to process AIS objects when the AIS feature is switched off.
+When the AIS is again turned on, symbols are immediately displayed.

-Note 2: AIS symbols are momentarily erased and the screen is redrawn after the heading is changed in the HEAD UP mode.
+Note 2: AIS symbols are momentarily erased after the screen is redrawn when the heading is changed from the Head-up mode.